Warning from Space: Legacy

-Expertises and sound effects from Warning from Space were used for Gamera films where Shima's nephew and student Noriaki Yuasa participated in Warning from Space as an extra.
+Expertises and sound effects from Warning from Space were used for Gamera films where Shima's nephew and student Noriaki Yuasa, and additional Gamera crews such as Yonesaburo Tsukiji participated in Warning from Space.
 Later, a book being advised by Yuasa and others included a script, which was based on a scrapped Gamera film due to the bankruptcy of Daiei Film, featuring various Daiei Film characters such as Gamera and other kaiju, Pairan, Whale God, and Nezura.
 The 1994 comic series Giant Monster Gamera involved an extraterrestrial race based on Pairan.

-Warning from Space influenced many other Japanese science fiction films, such as Eiji Tsuburaya's Gorath and Ultra Q where Toru Matoba (jp) later joined Tsuburaya Productions and participated in its Ultra Q and Ultraman franchises.
+Warning from Space influenced many other Japanese science fiction films, such as Gorath by the aforementioned Eiji Tsuburaya and Ultra Q, where Toru Matoba, known for his achievements in the tokusatsu genre, moved to Tsuburaya Productions and participated in its Ultra Q and Ultraman franchises after Warning from Space.
 The film, along with other 1950s tokusatsu science fiction films, influenced director Stanley Kubrick, who would later direct 2001: A Space Odyssey.
 Gamera vs. Viras, which was also released in 1968, instead bears similarities to 2001: A Space Odyssey for its depictions of spaceships and technologies.

-Critics have also noted plot similarities to the later films such as Invasion of Astro-Monster by Toho, in that a friendly planet warns Japan of the atom bomb and subsequently assists in celestial defense, and The Day the Earth Caught Fire, while the release of Invasion of the Body Snatchers in the United States, the film bearing resemblances to Warning from Space, was a week after the Japanese release of the Daiei Film production.
+Critics have also noted plot similarities to the later films such as the 1965 Godzilla film Invasion of Astro-Monster, in that a friendly planet warns Japan of the atom bomb and subsequently assists in celestial defense, and The Day the Earth Caught Fire, while the release of Invasion of the Body Snatchers in the United States, the film bearing resemblances to Warning from Space, was a week after the Japanese release of the Daiei Film production.

 The Pairans' asteroidean appearance is similar to that of a later pentagrammic creations; Starro, a villain from DC Comics' Justice League, the Decarabia in the Megami Tensei franchise, and Staryu and Starmie from the Pokémon franchise.
-The 1978 film Superman: The Movie introduced spinning rings which resemble parts of Pairan's space ship in Warning from Space.
+The 1978 film Superman: The Movie (Note: The aforementioned Noriaki Yuasa instead introduced a parody to the 1978 Superman film in his Gamera: Super Monster (1980).) introduced spinning rings which resemble parts of Pairan's space ship in Warning from Space.